 I’ve been a “travel nurse” for over two years now.
 But the stress of starting a new contract and the anxiety of travel nursing, in general, hasn’t seemed to get any better.
 With every contract I sign, there’s my anxiety.
 Whispering in my ear “Are you good enough?”
 “Will people like you?”
 “Will you pass all the tests in order to actually work on the unit?”
 “Will people think you’re an idiot?”
 I can’t seem to escape the fear of starting on a new unit.
 But two years in, I’ve learned how to cope.

 The reality is that nurses have a reputation for being vicious (ever heard of nurses eating their young?).
 No matter how many units I go to, you can’t escape this reality.
 While most are kind, helpful, and even attentive to anticipating when I need an extra hand… there are still those that are waiting to tear me down.
 Who are excited about telling me that I’m doing something wrong, will tattle on me for the most trivial thing, or even flat out say things like, “If you don’t learn how to give report correctly you aren’t going to make any friends.”

 The important thing to remember when you get that call, ace that interview, and that contract comes to your inbox… you’ve already won!
-You are already good enough to be on that unit.
+You are already good enough to be in that unit.
 Do you know how many people are applying for the exact position you are?
-You were hand selected from hundreds and sometimes thousands of resumes!
+You were hand-selected from hundreds and sometimes thousands of resumes!
 Whoever interviewed you saw something special in you and wanted YOU in THEIR unit.
 So when anxiety comes knocking, don’t you forget… you’ve already been handpicked, and you’ve already won half the battle.

 Arrive Early to Acclimate